santi-jose/santi-jose/README.md

 # `cout << "Hello World!" << endl;`

 ## My name is Jose Luis Santiago but I go by Santi!
 I enjoy video games, photography, and pixel art.
+I aim to be a software engineer for a video game company.
 I am currently learning C# and the Godot game engine to make video games!

 <!--
 **santi-jose/santi-jose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.